-Genital warts are a very common sexually transmitted infection.
-They can develop on or around the genitals and may appear as small bumps or fleshy growths.
+Genital warts are a sexually transmitted infection (STI) that results from the human papillomavirus (HPV).
+They can develop on or around the genitals, including the upper thighs.
+Genital warts may appear as small bumps or fleshy growths.

 Genital warts can cause discomfort, but they do not lead to other health problems and are not cancerous.